ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 arm
   *arm* indicates to execute normal task termination routines without causing address space destruction.

-  Only applicable when state is forced, otherwise is ignored.
+  Only applicable when *state* is ``forced``, otherwise ignored.

   | **required**: False
   | **type**: bool

 armrestart
-  Indicates that the batch job or started task should be automatically restarted after the cancel completes, if it is registered as an element of the automatic restart manager.
+  Indicates that the batch job or started task should be automatically restarted after CANCEL or FORCE completes, if it is registered as an element of the automatic restart manager.
 If the job or task is not registered or if you do not specify this parameter, MVS will not automatically restart the job or task.

-  Only applicable when state is cancelled or forced, otherwise is ignored.
+  Only applicable when *state* is ``cancelled`` or ``forced``, otherwise ignored.

   | **required**: False
   | **type**: bool

 asid
-  When state is cancelled or stopped or forced, asid is the hexadecimal address space identifier of the work unit you want to cancel, stop or force.
+  When *state* is ``cancelled``, ``stopped`` or ``forced``, *asid* is the hexadecimal address space identifier of the work unit you want to cancel, stop or force.

-  Only applicable when state is stopped or cancelled or forced, otherwise is ignored.
+  Only applicable when *state* is ``stopped``, ``cancelled``, or ``forced``, otherwise ignored.

   | **required**: False
   | **type**: str

 device_type
-  Option device_type is the type of the output device (if any) associated with the task.
+  Type of the output device (if any) associated with the task.

-  Only applicable when state is started otherwise ignored.
+  Only applicable when *state* is ``started``, otherwise ignored.

   | **required**: False
   | **type**: str

 device_number
-  Option device_number is the number of the device to be started.
+  Number of the device to be started.
 A device number is 3 or 4 hexadecimal digits.
 A slash (/) must precede a 4-digit number but is not before a 3-digit number.

-  Only applicable when state=started otherwise ignored.
+  Only applicable when *state* is ``started``, otherwise ignored.

   | **required**: False
   | **type**: str

 dump
-  A dump is to be taken.
+  Whether to perform a dump.
 The type of dump (SYSABEND, SYSUDUMP, or SYSMDUMP) depends on the JCL for the job.

-  Only applicable when state is cancelled otherwise ignored.
+  Only applicable when *state* is ``cancelled``, otherwise ignored.

   | **required**: False
   | **type**: bool

 identifier_name
-  Option identifier_name is the name that identifies the task.
+  Option *identifier_name* is the name that identifies the task.
 This name can be up to 8 characters long.
 The first character must be alphabetical.

   | **required**: False
   | **type**: str

 job_account
-  Option job_account specifies accounting data in the JCL JOB statement for the started task.
-If the source JCL was a job and has already accounting data, the value that is specified on this parameter overrides the accounting data in the source JCL.
+  Specifies accounting data in the JCL JOB statement for the started task.
+If the source JCL already had accounting data, the value that is specified on this parameter overrides it.

-  Only applicable when state is started otherwise ignored.
+  Only applicable when *state* is ``started``, otherwise ignored.

   | **required**: False
   | **type**: str

 job_name
-  When state=started job_name is a name which should be assigned to a started task while starting it.
-If job_name is not specified, then member_name is used as job_name.
-Otherwise, job_name is the started task job name used to find and apply the state selected.
+  When *state* is started, this is the name which should be assigned to a started task while starting it.
+If *job_name* is not specified, then *member_name* is used as job's name.

-  When state is displayed or modified or cancelled or stopped or forced, job_name is the started task name.
+  When *state* is ``displayed``, ``modified``, ``cancelled``, ``stopped``, or ``forced``, *job_name* is the started task name.

   | **required**: False
   | **type**: str

 keyword_parameters
   Any appropriate keyword parameter that you specify to override the corresponding parameter in the cataloged procedure.
-The maximum length of each keyword=option is 66 characters.
+The maximum length of each keyword=option pair is 66 characters.
 No individual value within this field can be longer than 44 characters in length.

-  Only applicable when state is started otherwise ignored.
+  Only applicable when *state* is ``started``, otherwise ignored.

   | **required**: False
   | **type**: dict

 member_name
-  Option member_name is a 1 - 8 character name of a member of a partitioned data set that contains the source JCL for the task to be started.
+  Name of a member of a partitioned data set that contains the source JCL for the task to be started.
 The member can be either a job or a cataloged procedure.

-  Only applicable when state is started otherwise ignored.
+  Only applicable when *state* is ``started``, otherwise ignored.

   | **required**: False
   | **type**: str